Psycojoker/django-building-blocks/README.md

-**NOTHING BELLOW IS IMPLEMENTED YET**.
+**NEARLY NOTHING BELLOW IS IMPLEMENTED YET**.
 Those are more notes for me.

 # Objective